Hack The Box Labs - "Control" Writeup [Pentest]

 My first thought was setting up a HTTP proxy configuration in web browser but since we cannot reach that IP address it wouldn't be possible.

-Remembering how to identify a connection coming from a HTTP proxy:
+Remember how to identify a connection coming from a HTTP proxy: X-Forwarded-For header.

 At this time we know this information is being stored and served by the MySQL server we identified previously.